Cause and Effect (Star Trek: The Next Generation): Production

-The German dub of this episode starts with a hint to the opening line of Neil Simon's play The Odd Couple.
-The first sentence of each new loop starts with Riker saying "On Vulcan they built a monument in memory of someone who shuffled himself to death" which is a direct reference to the first line in the German translation of The Odd Couple "In Central Park they built a monument in memory of someone who shuffled himself to death."
-This was because a German TV broadcast of the Odd Couple was broadcast the day before on the same network.

 Reception

 The episode aired during the week commencing March 23, 1992, in broadcast syndication.
 According to Nielsen Media Research, it received ratings of 13.0 percent.
 This means that it was watched by 13 percent of all households watching television during its timeslot.
 It was the sixth most watched episode of the season, behind both parts of "Unification", "A Matter of Time", "Power Play" and "The Game".
 Some viewers complained to the stations broadcasting it, believing that the repeating acts were the result of a technical problem.

-James Van Hise in his book The Unauthorized Trek: The Complete Next Generation, said that the episode "fascinated" him due to the "experimental" nature.
+James Van Hise, in his book The Unauthorized Trek: The Complete Next Generation, said that the episode "fascinated" him due to its "experimental" nature.
 He praised the direction of Frakes, who saved it from being a series of "potentially boring repetition[s]", adding that he "clearly has a firm grasp on the series."
 Juliette Harrisson listed "Cause and Effect" as the seventh most groundbreaking episode of the series in 2012 for Den of Geek.
-Keith DeCandido gave the episode a rating of 9 out of 10 in a review for Tor.com, praising the means by which Frakes made each repetition different, and Braga's writing, which he described as a "tour de force".
-He said that "Cause and Effect" had "the best teaser in the history of Star Trek", adding, "This is an absolute triumph of craft from both Braga and Frakes, and just a fun episode, with the added bonus of Captain Frasier Crane at the end.
+Keith DeCandido gave the episode a rating of nine out of ten in a review for Tor, praising the means by which Frakes made each repetition different, and Braga's writing, which he described as a "tour de force".
+He said that "Cause and Effect" had "the best teaser in the history of Star Trek", adding: "This is an absolute triumph of craft from both Braga and Frakes, and just a fun episode, with the added bonus of Captain Frasier Crane at the end.
 I almost didn't need to rewatch this one, as it's one of my go-to episodes when I want to watch a Star Trek episode for the heck of it, and I have yet to tire of it."

 Zack Handlen gave "Cause and Effect" a grade of "A" in his review for The A.V.
 Club.
 He called the opening sequence "strong", and said that one of the "tricks" of this episode was that it does not break its own rules in finding a resolution.
 He summarized, "Once again, TNG does what it does best: You take an ostensibly goofy idea, and then you make it sting by thinking through the consequences."
 In a list of the top 100 episodes of the Star Trek franchise, "Cause and Effect" was placed in 62nd place by Charlie Jane Anders at io9.